 Please send submissions as an email attachment to firstname.lastname@example.org

 Submission topics must relate to the scope of the Journal.
-Research articles, including all references, tables, and figures, should be 4,000-7,000 words and should not exceed 7,000 words.
-Submissions that significantly exceed this limit will not be accepted for review.
+Research articles, including all references, tables, and figures, should be 4,000-7,000 words and should not normally exceed 7,000 words.
+Submissions that significantly exceed this limit will only be accepted for review by prior arrangement.
 Tables and figures are encouraged, and they should be placed within the text, not at the end.

 Shorter articles or abstracts may be featured as one of the following: